Wheeler developed many tactics in pressure politics. In fact, many call pressure politics “Wheelerism.”

 Wheeler tended to present his views as the views of the League.
 Even when the League had either no view or a different view.
 He was convinced of the importance of prohibition.
 So he demanded hard work from himself and others.
 Of ignoring holidays, including Christmas and Easter, he expected others to do the same.

-Wheeler often claimed to have essentially written the National Prohibition Enforcement Act (the Volstead Act).
+Wheeler often claimed to have written the National Prohibition Enforcement Act.
+That’s the Volstead Act.
 But Congressman Andrew Volstead repeatedly denied it.
-However, it is clear that Wheeler was at least highly important in drafting its contents.
-Congress and others often called on him to explain its complex provisions.
+Yet it’s clear that Wheeler was at least highly important in drafting its contents.
+Congress and others often called on Volstead to explain its complex provisions.